Love is in the air Love Potions

 ; and the role of sex pheromones, the purpose of which (in Real Life

 , that is) is to communicate one's biological availability to other members of the same species (and only that species), primarily useful if you only go into heat for a few days per year and don't know whether you'll survive the other 364 days to get another chance later.
-Compare Glamour
+Compare Living Aphrodisiac

 , when this is caused by an alien or supernatural creature.
 Contrast Hate Plague